H2O-Blue/AHS64/README.md

 - The previous one was completely just a troll, but if you somehow commit to the bit, I guess...
 Thanks?
 - If you want to convert it back, make your own code to do it, I'm lazy.
 - 9 out of 10 doctors DON'T recommend this.
 Turns out one of them is psychotic.
-- WARNING: Do NOT import the actual `num2words` package from PyPI alongside this one.
+- Do NOT import the actual `num2words` package from PyPI alongside this one.
 Unless you enjoy watching namespaces fight to the death.

 Fun fact: The real `num2words` package converts numbers into words.
 This fake `num2words` converts absurdly huge numbers back into words.